Monthly Archives: 2018

 1. Click on your user icon in the upper right corner and go to Account Settings.

 2. Find the Interface Locale select box in the Account Information section, where choose the language you need.
-Note: the language of Magento 2 admin panel won't actually change unless you install and enable language packs you want to have.
+Note: the language of Magento 2 admin panel won't actually change unless you you want to have.

-Managing a blog in Magento 2 might not seem that hard at first.
+Managing a might not seem that hard at first.
 However, before being published blog posts goes through multiple stages: creation, editing, proofreading and publishing.

 Sometimes multiple people work on one article.
 Correspondingly they have different roles and responsibilities.